 Whatever probability we assign to the existence of the MO and of the many consciousnesses (to what is basically a variant of Berkeley's philosophy or of panpsychism, respectively), it is nonzero, since we have good reason to think it's one or the other.
-So, wishing to expand our moral circles to include all sentient beings, we have some reason to act and think as though the MO exists, and that there are many other consciousnesses.
-There's should be a motion, derived from ethical concerns, to consider such beings as possibly existing.
+So, wishing to expand our moral circles to include all sentient beings, we have some reason to act and think as though the MO exists, and that there are many other consciousnesses (the peer-to-peer reality).
+This should be a motion, derived from ethical concerns, to consider such beings as possibly existing.

 What would it mean for the MO to exist?

 The MO would be perfectly empathic with all sentient beings.
 No gap in understanding like with human empathy.
 It would endure great suffering -- the first-order suffering of experiencing exactly what each being experienced, and the second-order suffering of thinking about each being.

 The MO seems to have a lot more power over our experiences than we do, and could perhaps flood us with endorphins, but does not.
 This is odd -- why permit so much suffering?
 The MO experiences suffering exactly as we do, finds it exactly as unacceptable as we sometimes do in the moment.
 There may be some limitation on the MO's power.
-One explanation would be that our free will in some sense matters, that we need to be perfectly in tune with the MO in the long run, or we'll continue to cause it pain.
+One explanation would be that our free will in some sense matters, and that we need to be perfectly in tune with the MO in the long run, or we'll continue to cause it pain.
 Our dispositions, preferences, come into tune as we decide they should, that decision being the evolution of preference and disposition.
 So the process takes a long time and is complicated, and involves a lot of pain.
 What this means is that the MO values us highly (is willing to experience a lot of pain for us).